 Pity the monarch butterflies!
 Not only do the earnest flutterers fly up to 265 miles a day on their trek back to northern climes, but they must do so in the face of a number of challenges.

-With strong south winds and unusually warm weather, the leading edge of the migration has already reached Kansas.
-They usually don’t arrive at this latitude until mid-April.
-Scientists and butterfly observers alike are on the watch for “ecological mismatch.”
+Some years bring strong south winds and unusually warm weather, which can throw off the timing of the migration.
+Scientists and butterfly observers alike stay on the watch for “ecological mismatch.”
 Concerns include whether or not milkweed host-plants will be ready for their lepidopteran guests.
 Will there be a surprise cold snap?
 Will the unusual weather affect breeding success?

 The butterflies are at a critical point.
-This year's population estimates from Mexico were just announced, with results showing that the population has been reduced by 28% from last year.
-Deforestation of the overwintering habitat in Mexico continues to threaten the species.
+Population estimates rise and fall, but deforestation of the overwintering habitat in Mexico continues to threaten the species.

 In the north (U.S. and Canada), the butterflies face habitat destruction thanks to new roads, housing developments, and agricultural expansion.
 They are also up against more subtle forms of habitat destruction in the loss of milkweed, which larvae feed on exclusively.